Hamilton-area long-term care home closes two units due to COVID-19 outbreak

-DUNDAS, ONT. -- A long-term care home outside Hamilton says it has closed two of its units in an effort to contain a COVID-19 outbreak.
+Hamilton's public health unit is reporting seven more COVID-19 cases at a long-term care home that's dealing with an outbreak of the virus.

-Hamilton's public health unit says that eight residents and four staff members at the home have tested positive for the virus.
+The health unit says 11 residents and eight staff members at the home outside the city have now tested positive for the virus.

-St. Joseph's Villa in Dundas, Ont., says the outbreak is in the Birch and Balsam Trail units in its North Tower.
+St. Joseph's Villa in Dundas, Ont., says it has closed its Birch and Balsam Trail units in the North Tower in an effort to contain the COVID-19 outbreak.

-In a statement posted to its website, St. Joseph's Villa says absences from the units are not permitted until the outbreak is declared over by public health authorities.
+In a statement posted to its website, the long-term care home says absences from the units are not permitted until the outbreak is declared over by public health authorities.

 Medical appointments will still be allowed with the resident and the person transporting them wearing a mask.